lvieirajr/mongorest/README.md

 # Usage

-This is a basic example where we are creating a simple API for a library, where we can list all our books, add new books and retrieve a single book.
+This is a basic example where we are creating a simple API for a library, where we can list all our books, add new books and retrieve a single book:

     from mongorest.collection import Collection
     from mongorest.resource import (